jossydee1/provision-AWS-instance-with-terraform/README.md

 # provision-AWS-instance-with-terraform

-# to run the terraform configuration file, follow the steps bellow
+# to run the terraform configuration file, follow the steps bellow;

 1. terraform plan